 Internet search giant Google has announced it will stream all Indian Premier League cricket matches live via its YouTube video-sharing website.

 Under the terms of the agreement, Google will have exclusive online rights over the contents for two years.
+Both Google and the Indian Premier League (IPL) will share revenues from sponsorships and advertising jointly.

 Google says it is the first time that it is live streaming a cricket tournament, which starts on 12 March.